Salierigator/steins-gate-nixie/README.md

 ## Credits

+This is a non-commercial fan project, not affiliated with or endorsed by the rights holders.

 - *Steins;Gate* © 5pb. / Nitroplus
 - Original nixie design by **SH@RP**
 - Nixie construction and BONX font from *Steins;Gate Visual Works 1.5 + NiXie Font Kit* (font design by rendat)
 - CRT look inspired by [cool-retro-term](https://github.com/Swordfish90/cool-retro-term) by Swordfish90
 - Page fonts: VT323 and Chakra Petch, under the SIL Open Font License

+## Use

+The code is free to reuse.
+Everything under `assets/` belongs to its respective rights holders and is included here only for this fan project.